AdvancedModelEngineeringSS25/ame-25-biguml-plantuml/client/packages/big-plantuml/plantUML-export.md

 Since every diagram type has a different type of JSON structure, each parser implements or defines the following:

+3. **childProps**: This array holds a list of property names that include nested children of elements in this diagram type, used to traverse the JSON structure

 ```typescript
 protected  abstract  childProps:  readonly  string[];
 ```

-This array holds a list of property names that include nested children of elements in this diagram type, used to traverse the JSON structure
+4. **arrowMap**: This map specifies the names and type for the arrows that are used in the relationships of this diagram type

 ```typescript
 protected  abstract  arrowMap:  Record<string, string>;
 ```

-This map specifies the names and type for the arrows that are used in the relationships of this diagram type
+5. **visitElements/visitRelations**: These functions are called to traverse the JSON and specify when an object is added to the element or relationship map

 ```typescript
 protected  abstract  visitElement: (el:  any) =>  void;
 protected  abstract  visitRelations: (el:  any) =>  void;
 ```

-These functions are called to traverse the JSON and specify when an object is added to the element or relationship map

 ### Export Process Flow